 Crisis and Emergency Risk Communication (CERC) was developed by the Centers for Disease Control and Prevention (CDC) and is a proven, psychology-based system that enables public spokespersons to communicate emergency messages to their community and the media effectively.

-This course structure provides management and frontline personnel with the knowledge they need to talk to the media and community about emergencies affecting the community as well as the hospital.
+This course structure provides management and frontline personnel with the knowledge they need to talk to the media and community about emergencies affecting the community as well as the hospital/healthcare organization.
 The course also provides an overview of the role of the Public Information Officer (PIO) related to understanding the media.

 You will learn practical frameworks for approaching risk communications, public perception of risk, and fundamentals of media relations and crisis communications.

 After this class, you will be able to:

 - Use emergency risk and crisis communication concepts, planning, and resources